 ARDEA ibis

-Status: Uncommon, locally common, regular spring and fall migrant east and central, rare west.
+Status: Uncommon, locally common, regular spring and fall migrant east and central, uncommon west.
 Uncommon, locally common, regular summer visitor east and central, rare west.
 Fairly common casual breeder statewide.Documentation: Photograph: 7 May 1983 Albion, Boone Co (Molhoff 1989).

 Taxonomy: Traditionally three subspecies have been recognized (Telfair 2020), coromandus of southern and eastern Asia and Australasia, ibis of Africa, Europe western Asia, and North America, and putative seychellarum (see Telfair 2020) of the Seychelles Islands.
 Elevation of coromandus (including seychellarum) and ibis to specific status has been proposed (Rasmussen and Anderton 2005, Gill et al 2021, but see Ahmed 2011), in which case North American (including Nebraska) birds become monotypic Bubulcus ibis, Western Cattle Egret.
 This change was made by Chesser et al (2024).